cborchert/cborchertblog/src/content/published/2019/05-May/05-24-2019__mocking-render-props-components/default.md

 ## The error

 In my case, I ran into the following situation this week.
 I'm updating all the unit tests for my current client's rather large testing suite (701 test suites; 3296 individual tests -- yikes!) to fix all warnings and error outputs that occur during the testing process.
-These are often the result of using `i` as a key or not using a key at all, or not catching a Promise in the test, or that kind of bad practice thing that results in a passing test (and therefore successful pull requests), but indicates a problem either in the code or the tests.
+These are often the result of using `i` as a key or not using a key at all, or not using `act` to wrap updates, or that kind of bad practice thing that results in a passing test (and therefore successful pull requests), but indicates a problem either in the code or the tests.

 One of these errors which I kept coming up against was: